DEPARTMENT OF ART, CULTURE + TOURISM PROJECT FUND

 Applicants should address how their proposals reflect ACT’s guiding principles:

-Cultural Equity: art and culture shall be relevant to Providence’s communities and foster relationships and conversations among its diverse residents.
+Cultural Equity: Art and culture are relevant to the people of Providence; they foster relationships and conversations among the City’s diverse residents.
 For more on the City’s population, see here.

 Eligible applicants must be: